dagz55/azure-vm-management/README.md

 - 📊 Display VM information in a colorful, easy-to-read table
 - 🔄 Efficient caching of VM status data for quick filtering
 - 🎯 Interactive prompts for VM management actions
+- 📝 Logging of actions and errors using the Rich library

 ## 🛠 Requirements